Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Abstract

 \section{Abstract}

-We are concerned about retrieving a query person from the videos taken by a non-overlapping camera network.
-Existing methods often rely on pure visual matching or consider temporal constraint, but ignore the spatial information of the camera network.
-To address this problem, we propose a framework of person retrieval based on cross-camera trajectory generation which integrates both temporal and spatial information.
-To obtain the pedestrian trajectories, we propose a new cross-camera spatio-temporal model that integrates the walking habits of pedestrians and the path layout between cameras, forming a joint probability distribution.
+We are concerned with retrieving a query person from multiple videos captured by a non-overlapping camera network.
+Existing methods often rely on purely visual matching or consider temporal constraints but ignore the spatial information of the camera network.
+To address this issue, we propose a pedestrian retrieval framework based on cross-camera trajectory generation, which integrates both temporal and spatial information.
+To obtain pedestrian trajectories, we propose a novel cross-camera spatio-temporal model that integrates pedestrians' walking habits and the path layout between cameras to form a joint probability distribution.
 Such a spatio-temporal model among a camera network can be specified using sparsely sampled pedestrian data.
-Based on the spatio-temporal model, the cross-camera trajectories of a specific pedestrian can be extracted by the conditional random field model, and further optimized by the restricted nonnegative matrix factorization.
-Finally, a trajectory re-ranking technology is proposed to improve the person retrieval results.
-To verify the effectiveness of our approach, we build the first dataset of cross-camera pedestrian trajectories over an actual monitoring scenario, namely the Person Trajectory Dataset.
-Extensive experiments have verified the effectiveness and robustness of the proposed method.
+Based on the spatio-temporal model, cross-camera trajectories can be extracted by the conditional random field model and further optimized by restricted non-negative matrix factorization.
+Finally, a trajectory re-ranking technique is proposed to improve the pedestrian retrieval results.
+To verify the effectiveness of our method, we construct the first cross-camera pedestrian trajectory dataset, the Person Trajectory Dataset, in real surveillance scenarios.
+Extensive experiments verify the effectiveness and robustness of the proposed method.